maky-hnou/Car_Models_Classification/README.md

 **1. Prepare the environment:**
 *NB: Use python 3+ only.*
-Before anything, please install the requirements by running: `pip install -r requirements.txt`.
+Before anything, please install the requirements by running: `pip3 install -r requirements.txt`.

 **2. Prepare the data:**
 Download the *[Stanford Car Dataset](https://www.kaggle.com/jutrera/stanford-car-dataset-by-classes-folder)*.
 Extract the zip file.
 It should be organized as follows:
 `data/` should contain a folder named `car_data/`, that contains two folders named `train/` and `test/`.
-Convert the training data to npy file and prepare the labels file by running `python main.py` and following the instructions.
+Convert the training data to npy file and prepare the labels file by running `python3 main.py` and following the instructions.

-**3. Train and test the ResNet model:** (*from scratch*) To run both training and testing, you need to run `python main.py` then follow the instructions.
+**3. Train and test the ResNet model:** (*from scratch*) To run both training and testing, you need to run `python3 main.py` then follow the instructions.

 [python-version]:https://img.shields.io/badge/python-3.6+-brightgreen.svg